StrandedKitty/three-csm/README.md

 	parent: scene
 });

-let material = new THREE.MeshPhongMaterial(); // or any other type of material csm.setupMaterial(material); // must be called to pass all CSM-related uniforms to the shader
+let material = new THREE.MeshPhongMaterial(); // works with Phong and Standard materials csm.setupMaterial(material); // must be called to pass all CSM-related uniforms to the shader

 let mesh = new THREE.Mesh(new THREE.BoxBufferGeometry(), material);